dtzWill/wdtz/content/technical/packet_loss.rst

 the server/client logs linked from the NetAlyzr results page, I determined the tool exchanges
 UDP packets every 20ms while running other tests.
-This traffic communicate with their server on the same port as other tests executed concurrently so it takes a little analysis for each capture to identify
+This traffic communicates with their server on the same port as other tests executed concurrently so it takes a little analysis for each capture to identify